 There seems to be no respite for Wall Street on Friday, as the futures point to a notably lower opening.
 Notwithstanding positive Chinese manufacturing data, Asian stocks succumbed to a sell-off on Wall Street overnight.
 The not-so-inspiring domestic earnings and lukewarm economic data amid the macroeconomic...

 After ending the previous session mixed, stocks showed a substantial move to the downside over the course of the trading day on Thursday.
 The steep losses on the day pulled the Dow down to a two-month closing low, while the S&P 500 ended the session at its worst closing level in well over a month.

-After coming under pressure in early trading, stocks have seen some further downside over the course of the trading day on Friday.
-With the losses on the day, the S&P 500 is pulling back well off the record closing high that it set in the previous session.
+After moving sharply lower at the open, stocks have seen some further downside over the course of the trading day on Thursday.
+With the steep losses on the day, the Dow has fallen to its lowest intraday level in two months.

 Stocks have moved sharply lower in early trading on Thursday after ending the previous session mixed.
 The major averages have all shown notable moves to the downside, with the Dow and the S&P 500 falling to their lowest intraday levels in well over a month.